 Early reports suggest the number of COVID-19 cases among children may vary by age and other factors.
-Adolescents aged 10-17 may be more likely to become infected with SARS-CoV-2 than children younger than age 10, [7] III but adolescents do not appear to be at higher risk of developing severe illness.
-[7] There are currently a higher proportion of COVID-19 cases among Hispanic/Latino children as compared to non-Hispanic white children.
+Adolescents aged 10-17 may be more likely to become infected with SARS-CoV-2 than children younger than age 10, [7] [9] but adolescents do not appear to be at higher risk of developing severe illness.
+[9] There are currently a higher proportion of COVID-19 cases among Hispanic/Latino children as compared to non-Hispanic white children.
 Children and adults with certain underlying medical conditions are at increased risk of severe illness from COVID-19.
-[10] Severe illness means that they may require hospitalization, intensive care, or a ventilator to help them breathe, or may even die.
+[9] Severe illness means that they may require hospitalization, intensive care, or a ventilator to help them breathe, or may even die.
 Children with intellectual and developmental disabilities are more likely to have comorbid medical conditions (e.g., diseases of the respiratory system; endocrine, nutritional and metabolic diseases; and diseases of the circulatory system) that may put them at increased risk for severe illness from COVID-19.
-[11] Although rare, some children have developed multisystem inflammatory syndrome (MIS-C) after exposure to SARS-CoV-2.
+[9] Although rare, some children have developed multisystem inflammatory syndrome (MIS-C) after exposure to SARS-CoV-2.
 As of May 20, 2020, the majority of children hospitalized with MIS-C had recovered.
-[12]
+[92]

 Data on SARS-CoV-2 transmission among children are limited.
 Evidence from other countries suggests that the majority of children with COVID-19 were infected by a family member.
-[13] For example, the first pediatric patients in South Korea and Vietnam were most likely from contact with an adult family member.
-[14] Published reports from contact tracing of students with COVID-19 in schools from France, Australia, and Ireland suggest that students are not as likely to transmit the virus to other students compared to household contacts.
-[14] [17] However, more research is needed on SARS-CoV-2 transmission between children and household members.
+[118] For example, the first pediatric patients in South Korea and Vietnam were most likely from contact with an adult family member.
+[118] Published reports from contact tracing of students with COVID-19 in schools from France, Australia, and Ireland suggest that students are not as likely to transmit the virus to other students compared to household contacts.
+[10],